canonical/nvme-tcp-poc/README.md

 meant to be run on an x86_64 system.

 The first VM (a.k.a., the NVMe target VM) will run Ubuntu Server 24.04 and will be responsible for exposing a NVMe drive over TCP.
+This NVMe drive will be the target installation disk for the second VM.

 Theoretically speaking, there is no need for the NVMe target system to run a specific version of Ubuntu, or even a specific OS.
 If you already have an